gnat/stylus-inline/README.md

 ## 👀 Before you adopt.

-I realise Stylus is amazing but.. you lose the ability to inline a ton of styles at once in a single line.
+I realise Stylus is amazing but.. you lose the ability to inline styles in a single line (tailwind-like).
 Sure, you save `{` and `}` but you gain verbosity elsewhere (unless of course you **always** add a new line for each style anyway!)
 May not be worthwhile to use this code depending on what patterns you currently enjoy using.

 **A good highlighter can help a lot.**